Online MBA Programs in Project Management

 Most MBAs in project management require a commitment of 18 to 24 months.
 To be considered for admission, some schools require previous work experience.
 Students can complete most online MBAs virtually, but some require one-week on-campus residencies to augment their degrees.

-This guide highlights distance-based MBA project management programs and features three outstanding faculty members teaching in these programs.
+This guide highlights distance-based MBA project management programs and an expert’s perspective on earning this specialized degree.

 ×